 Knowing there’s lots of stuff you can’t get once you arrive in Cuba can be nerve-wracking – but just follow our tips, do your best to pack smart and let go of the rest.
 Once you’re there, you’ll relish in Cuba’s electric vibe, people and culture – so sit back with a mojito, listen to the music and go with the flow!

 Also – don’t forget to sort your travel insurance!
-We’ve put together a roundup of the best travel insurance for backpackers, or if you’re low on time, get a quote from World Nomads now, our favourite travel insurance provider.
+We’ve put together a roundup of travel insurance for backpackers.

 Find out how YOU can support the site.

 We work hard to put out the best backpacker resources on the web for free!
 It’s all about helping out our tribe of awesome backpacker readers (that’s you!).
 Please visit the link to find out how you can help keep the site going 🙂

 For the sake of transparency, some of the links in our content are affiliate links.
 This means that if you book your accommodation, buy a piece of gear, or sort your insurance through our link, we earn a small commission at no extra cost to you.
 We only link to stuff that members of the Broke Backpacker team has actually used and never endorse products or services that are not up to scratch.
 Thanks for your support!